 Two other developable surfaces are formed as follows: take a rectangle and give it a half-twist--now join the ends as if to make a cylinder--what has been made instead, is a Moebius strip.
 Then, join the ends of the Moebius strip (as if to make a doughnut from it)…what is formed is called a Klein bottle.
 These maps are of interest in the theoretical realm; in the practical realm, cylindrical maps are interesting…many projections of the globe are fundamentally formed in this manner.
-The map on a torus is interesting…the issue of how many colors are sufficient to color a map was proved on the torus in advance of being proved in the plane.
+The map on a torus is interesting…the issue of how many colors are necessary and sufficient to color a map was proved on the torus in advance of being proved in the plane.
 The map on the Moebius strip is interesting…on it, antipodal points are identified (glued together, topologically).
 Why a map on a Klein bottle might be interesting is difficult to imagine, because a Klein bottle is difficult to visualize…there is theoretical issue that is entirely open.
 Thus, developable surfaces, as mapping surfaces, are of interest in both theory and practice.

 Projection to the cone: